 Some students, because of the nature of their problems, require comprehensive health care which cannot be provided at SHS.
 Following initial evaluation at SHS, those students will need to secure off campus healthcare services while attending college.
 Students who require specialty physician care will be assisted by the Student Health Service staff in accessing this care in conjunction with their primary care medical provider (if they have one) and their insurance plan.

 NON EMERGENCY TRANSPORTATION

 The Health Center does not provide transportation to off-campus medical facilities.
-When a student is referred by the SHS to an off-campus medical facility, he or she may use vouchers from the SHS for taxi service to get to the recommended medical treatment facility.
+When a student is referred by SHS to an off-campus medical facility, he or she may use vouchers from SHS for taxi service to get to the recommended medical treatment facility.
 The student must reimburse the Campus Auxiliary Services for the voucher within 30 days.
-After hours, when this transportation is authorized, vouchers may be obtained from University Police or from a RA.
+After hours, when this transportation is authorized, vouchers may be obtained from the University Police Department.

 SHS will when indicated activate their emergency 911 system to transport a student to a local emergency room.